DeSean Jackson: 2015 season

 On August 6, Jackson suffered a shoulder injury that kept him sidelined for most of pre-season training, and then injured a hamstring in the first quarter of the season opener against Miami.
 Jackson did not return until November 8, and even then saw limited duty over the remaining 10 games of the season.
-While injured, Jackson's home in Tarzana, California was reportedly attacked and violently defended by guests while he was away.
+While injured, Jackson's home in Tarzana, California, was reportedly attacked and violently defended by guests while he was away.
 On December 20, Jackson caught a 77-yard touchdown pass from Cousins as part of his only 100 yard game of the season (6 catches for 153 yards).
-The next week, Jackson was booed by the Philadelphia crowd as he contributed to the Redskins' 38-24 division-clinching victory.
+The next week, Jackson was booed by the Philadelphia crowd as he contributed to the Redskins' 38–24 division-clinching victory.
 He ended the season with 30 catches for 528 yards (career lows) and 4 touchdowns.

 2016 season

 Jackson appeared to return to form with 6 catches for 102 yards in a season-opening loss to the Pittsburgh Steelers.
 He caught at least one pass in each of the 16 games that season, though production was lower during the season's middle.
-In week 4, he was fined for wearing police caution tape on his shoes to protest the role of race in the American criminal justice system.
-He went over 100 yards in four-out-of-five games late in the season, including 3 catches for 102 yards, and a go-ahead 80-yard touchdown against his former team on December 11 in Philadelphia.
+In Week 4, he was fined for wearing police caution tape on his shoes to protest the role of race in the American criminal justice system.
+He went over 100 yards in four-out-of-five games late in the season, including 3 catches for 102 yards, and a go-ahead 80-yard touchdown on December 11 against his former team in Philadelphia.
 Following a 7-reception, 111-yard effort the next week, Jackson was fined a second time in the season for the color of his cleats.
 Both he and teammate Pierre Garçon reached 1,000 yards receiving in a season-finale loss to the Giants, becoming the first Redskins tandem since 1999 to achieve this feat, and also becoming the 7th and 8th Redskins in history with multiple 1,000 yard receiving seasons.
 He ended the year with 56 receptions for 1,005 yards and 4 touchdowns, leading the NFL for the third time with 17.9 yards per catch.